Hafız Ahmed Pasha

-Hafiz Ahmed Pasha (1564 in Plovdiv, Ottoman Empire – 10 February 1632 in Istanbul), also known by epithet Muezzinzade ("muezzin's son"), was an Ottoman grand vizier.
-Born as the son of a Pomak muezzin, he went to Istanbul at the age of 15.
+Hafiz Ahmed Pasha (1564, Plovdiv, Ottoman Empire – 10 February 1632, Constantinople), also known by the epithet Muezzinzade ("muezzin's son"), was an Ottoman statesman who served as grand vizier twice.

+He was born as the son of a Pomak muezzin.
+He went to Constantinople at the age of 15.
 He was an employee in the sultan's palace for many years.
-From 1609 on, he became Governor of Damascus (Damascus), Van (Turkey), Erzurum (Turkey), Baghdad (Iraq), and other Anatolian eyalets.

-He served as grand vizier twice and was killed in office during a revolt on 10 February 1632, when the Janissaries attempted to overthrow Sultan Murad IV.
+From 1609 on, he became Governor of Damascus (Damascus), Van (Turkey), Erzurum (Turkey), Baghdad (Ottoman Iraq), and other Anatolian eyalets.
+He married Ayşe Sultan, a daughter of Ahmed I and Kösem Sultan, on 13 March 1626.
+With her, he had two sons, Sultanzade Mustafa Bey and Sultanzade Fülan Bey.
+He was killed in office during a revolt on 10 February 1632, when the Janissaries attempted to overthrow Sultan Murad IV.